bbauska/CSS-Notes4Pros/README.md

   **box-sizing**                    :   border-box

-> In this coding ; is not directly applied to \*, so you can easily
+> In this coding ; is not directly applied to &ast;, so you can easily
 > overwrite this property on individual elements.

 # Chapter 8: Margins